๐Ÿฅ—Intro to Nutrition

 Anthropometric Measurements

-• Body Mass Index (BMI) calculated as weight (kg)/height (m)2\text{weight (kg)} / \text{height (m)}^2—a screening tool, not a diagnostic measure, with known limitations for athletes and elderly populations
+• Body Mass Index (BMI) is calculated as weightย (kg)/heightย (m)2\text{weight (kg)} / \text{height (m)}^2.
+It's a screening tool, not a diagnostic measure.
+It has well-known limitations for muscular athletes (who may register as "overweight" despite low body fat) and for elderly populations (where it can mask muscle loss).

 Body Composition Analysis

-Compare: Anthropometric measurements vs. body composition analysis—both assess physical body status, but anthropometrics are quick screening tools while composition analysis reveals what's inside those measurements.
-If an exam question asks about assessing sarcopenic obesity, body composition analysis is your answer since BMI alone would miss it.
+Compare: Anthropometric measurements vs. body composition analysis: both assess physical body status, but anthropometrics are quick screening tools while composition analysis reveals what's inside those measurements.
+If an exam question asks about assessing sarcopenic obesity, body composition analysis is your answer, since BMI alone would miss it.

 Laboratory-Based Assessment

 Biochemical tests provide objective data about nutrient levels and metabolic function at the cellular level.
-These methods detect deficiencies or excesses before physical signs appear, making them valuable for early intervention.
+These methods can detect deficiencies or excesses before physical signs appear, making them valuable for early intervention.

 Biochemical Tests

-• Blood, urine, and tissue analysis—provides the most objective evidence of actual nutrient status rather than just intake
+• Blood, urine, and tissue analysis provides the most objective evidence of actual nutrient status, rather than just intake.

-• Common panels include glucose, lipid profiles, hemoglobin, and specific micronutrient levels like vitamin D, B12, and iron studies
+• Common panels include glucose, lipid profiles, hemoglobin, and specific micronutrient levels like vitamin D, B12, and iron studies (serum ferritin, transferrin saturation).

 Dietary Intake Methods

 These tools assess what, how much, and how often a person eats.
-The key principle is that different methods capture different timeframes—some reflect typical patterns while others capture recent intake.
+The key principle is that different methods capture different timeframes: some reflect typical patterns while others capture recent intake.

 24-Hour Dietary Recall